chrisBas/grpc-analysis/README.md

 # client (TS) - only use if you are running the TS client ofcourse
 cd grpc-web/ts
 # install dependencies
-npm i
+yarn install
-# run dev server with vite
+# run dev server with vite (yarn is needed b/c we use 'link:' in package.json)
-npm run dev
+yarn run dev

 # client (TS2) - only use if you are running the TS2 client ofcourse
 cd grpc-web/ts2